sebastiangraf/docker-mailman3/amavis/README.md

 ### Configuration

-This images only needs to know the domains and will use the same `domains` configuration from `email_core` for easy administration.
-See `email_core` README for more info.
+This image will use the same `domains` and `myhostname` configuration as the core, just mount the same settings folder.

+See `email_core`'s README for more info.